telerik/kendo-ui-core/docs/php/introduction.md

 *   **/wrappers/php/lib/Kendo/** - PHP files required to use Telerik UI for PHP.
 *   **/wrappers/php/** - sample PHP web site.

-## Running the sample web site
+## Run the Sample Website

 You can find a sample PHP web site in the **/wrappers/php/** directory of the Telerik UI for PHP distribution.
 To run the web site copy this directory to your web root.
 Then navigate to **index.php**.

-## Using Telerik UI for PHP in your PHP web site
+## Use Telerik UI for PHP in Your PHP Website

 1. Copy **/wrappers/php/lib/Kendo** to your web site root (for example in your **lib** directory).
 2. Copy the Kendo UI JavaScript and CSS files from **/js** and **/styles** to your web site root.
-If you prefer to use Kendo CDN skip this and the next steps and check the [JavaScript Dependencies](/javascript-dependencies#cdn) help topic.
+If you prefer to use [Kendo UI CDN Service](/intro/installation/cdn-service) skip this and the next steps and check the [JavaScript Dependencies](/intro/installation/prerequisites) help topic.
 3. Include the Kendo UI JavaScript and CSS files in your PHP page:

         <link href="styles/kendo.common.min.css" rel="stylesheet" type="text/css" />